-It is anticipated that a portion of the proceeds of the 2024 Series F-1 Bonds will be used to indirectly (through the refunding of certain outstanding bonds) finance, and/or reimburse the Corporation and the General Resolution for the financing of, the 2024 Series F PACT Mortgage Loan for the Development described below (the "2024 Series F PACT Development").
+It is anticipated that a portion of the proceeds of the 2024 Series F Bonds will be used to indirectly (through the refunding of certain outstanding bonds) finance, and/or reimburse the Corporation and the General Resolution for the financing of the 2024 Series F PACT Mortgage Loan for the Development described below (the "2024 Series F PACT Development").

-Sustainable Dev velopment Bonds

-Expected

-Development Name Permanent EGC or

-Bonds Financing the (Borough/Number of Mortgage Loan Mortgage Loan Subsidy LEED

-Mortgage Loans Units) Amount Interest Rate (2) Program (3) Certification

-2024 Series F-1 Bonds PACT Frederick Samuel PACT/

-Apartments \$23,545,000 6.200% Section 8 EGC

-(Manhattan/664) (1) Section 8
+Sustainable Development Bonds Expected Development Name Mortgage Loan Permanent EGC or Bonds Financing the (Borough/Number of Mortgage Loan Term/Amortization Mortgage Loan Subsidy LEED Mortgage Loans Units) Amount Period Interest Rate (2) Program (3) Certification [2024 Series F-1 PACT Frederick Samuel 35 years/ PACT/ Bonds] Apartments \$23,545,000 35 years 6.200% Section 8 EGC (Manhattan/664) (1) Section 8

-(1) The 2024 Series F PACT Mortgage Loan for the PACT Frederick Samuel Apartments Development closed on September 26, 2024 and was initially financed with funds of the Corporation.
+(1) The 2024 Series F PACT Mortgage Loan for the PACT Frederick Samuel Development closed on [\\\\\\\, 2024] and was initially financed with funds of the Corporation.

-The Mortgagor of the 2024 Series F PACT Mortgage Loan (the "2024 Series F PACT Mortgagor") has executed a commitment with the Corporation in which the Corporation agreed to provide the 2024 Series F PACT Mortgage Loan.
+The Mortgagor of the 2024 Series F PACT Mortgage Loan (the "2024 Series F PACT Mortgagor") has executed commitments with the Corporation in which the Corporation agreed to provide the 2024 Series F PACT Mortgage Loan.